Val-Priad/React-course/README.md

 - Section 6.2: Accordion component
 - Section 6.3: Steps component with children property
 - Section 6.4: Accordion component but only one faq can be open
-- Section 8: Eat and split project
+- Section 8: Eat and split project - eat together with friends and split the bill
+- Section 10: UsePopcorn project - select & rate watched movies

 ## Coding challenges